Phillipsburg Mall: History

 location in New Jersey), and Sears as its anchor stores, as well as 90 smaller stores, with more to come later in the year.
 Over 7,000 people attended the mall's grand opening.
 The Hess's store even had to skip its ribbon-cutting ceremony due to the crowd of 2,000–3,000 waiting to shop there.
 Traffic on U.S Route 22 was backed up to a mile from the mall in both directions on opening day.
 JCPenney would later open in March 1990.
 The Hess's store was sold to The Bon-Ton in 1994.
 Kmart closed its store at Phillipsburg Mall in 2002 as part of bankruptcy proceedings; one year later, the space was sold to Kohl's.
 The store would open in April 2004.

-PREIT, which acquired the Crown American portfolio in 2003, sold the mall to Mason Asset Management/Namdar Realty Group for $11.5 million in 2013.
+PREIT, which acquired the Crown American portfolio in 2003, made plans with CREATE Architecture in the mid-2000s to renovate the mall with a more modern look, however, those plans fell through.
+PREIT sold the mall to Mason Asset Management/Namdar Realty Group for $11.5 million in 2013.
 On January 15, 2014, it was announced that the JCPenney store would be closing as part of a plan to close 33 locations nationwide.
 In addition to this anchor, many stores left the mall in 2013 and 2014.

 As those stores were closing, other new shops began to open.
 An antique shop called Black Rose Antiques & Collectibles began to occupy the former JCPenney space.
 The store opened on January 1, 2017.
 Meanwhile, a record store called Spin Me Round Records opened near the former JCPenney space.
 In 2017, a Gold's Gym opened in the space once occupied by Hot Topic and several restaurants.

 On November 2, 2017, Sears Holdings announced that Sears would also be closing as part of a plan to close 63 Sears and Kmart stores nationwide.
 The Phillipsburg Mall location closed on January 28, 2018.

 In November, 2017, Bon-Ton, struggling with around $1.1 billion in debt, announced a plan to close over 40 stores in 2018, including its Phillipsburg Mall location.
 On January 31, 2018, Bon-Ton confirmed that closing sales would begin February 1 and run for 10–12 weeks until the store is closed in April.
 The store closed on April 29, 2018.

 In August 2018, due to a heavy rain storm, an approximately 200 sqft portion of roof in the former Sears collapsed.
 Due to the roof collapse, stores that were on the Sears side of the mall moved closer to the Kohls side of the mall and Sears was blocked off.
 In September 2018, the Old Navy store, that had opened around 2000, had closed and relocated down the street to a Shopping Center.

-The former Sears was later demolished in August 2019, followed by the former Bon-Ton in October of that year.
-Communication from mall ownership about changes has been virtually non-existent.
+The former Sears was demolished in August 2019, followed by the former Bon-Ton in October of that year.
+Demolition on the remaining parts of the mall began in February 2024.